theapi/denbit/README.md

 - Install the denbit library
  - [Download the latest release of this repo](https://github.com/theapi/denbit/archive/v1.0.6.zip)
  - `Sketch -> Include Library -> Add .ZIP Library...` then select the file downloaded in the step above.

+- Rename ~/Documents/Arduino/libraries/denbit/src/default_config.h to config.h
+and edit its content to have the wifi access details and your denbit's name.

+- Mac users, if programming with a usb cable, install the driver from [www.silabs.com][1] ([direct link][2]).

 ## Make it do something...
 - Connect the denbit to the usb port of the computer.